draktr/monte-library/docs/index.rst

 -  **FLEXIBLE** - the package allows users to use various existing Monte Carlo methods for their needs without needing to write the whole algorithm.
-At the same time, ``monte`` allows users to specify their own hyperparameters, posterior and proposal distributions as needed.
+At the same time, ``monte-library`` allows users to specify their own hyperparameters, posterior and proposal distributions as needed.
    Furthermore ``BaseSampler`` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for